eidsvold/1Z0-819-notes/README.md

 ### 9. Reusing Implementations Through Inheritance

 * Unlike methods, fields are never overridden.
 A field of an object is always associated with the reference type of the varaible referring to the object.
+* _Polymorphism_: Subclasses can define their own unique behaviors and yet share some of the same functionality of the parent class.

 ### 10. Programming Abstractly Through Interfaces